size-up/freegamescatcher-core/README.md

 [![CI/CD and release](https://github.com/size-up/freegamescatcher-core/actions/workflows/onPushMainPrMain.yaml/badge.svg)](https://github.com/size-up/freegamescatcher-core/actions/workflows/onPushMainPrMain.yaml)

-Free Games Catcher is an application that aims to search for game sites, trigger an alert and send it to users to notify them when a free game is available.
+**Free Games Catcher** is an application that aims to search for game sites, trigger an alert and send it to users to notify them when a free game is available.

 # Prerequisite

-To run Free Games Catcher locally, you need to
+To run the **Free Games Catcher** application locally, you need to:

 ## Environnements variables